sophietheopossum/blood-of-the-chimera/README.md

 gitkraken ebuild based off of the anomen and chaoslab overlay ebuilds. anomen is used as the base as it was closer to the layout of an official ebuild. added in from the chaoslab ebuild: newer copyright date, runtime dependencies, metadata.xml (with updated authors). personal edits: copied most up to date description from website, got rid of electron slot variable as it is unneeded.

 ### `games-util/steam-launcher`
-BROKEN
+ARCHIVED
-currently in development, an attempt to add a new use flag
+an attempt to add a new use flag. devleopment halted as steam for linux actually uses system libraries if they are newer.

 ### `kde-apps/dolphin`
 a modified version of the official ebuild with the ability to run as admin through sudo using the opensuse patch.
 This is supposedly less secure but functions closer to how a user would expect it to. credits to https://forum.kde.org/viewtopic.php?f=224&t=141836&start=30 for the patch in 18.08.3+. it also has an audiocd useflag enabling you to manage the dependencies for opening cds as a directory with a simple useflag.